WASH in health care facilities

 The 2011 Global Antibiotic Resistance Partnership report concluded that a large proportion of hospital-acquired-infections in India are preventable with increased infection control, including stepping up hygiene practices such as frequent hand washing.

-Good WASH facilities in health care institutions serve to prevent infections and spread of disease, protect staff and patients, and uphold the dignity of vulnerable populations, including pregnant women and new borns.
-An inclusive focus on WASH in health care facilities is a unique opportunity to encourage safe water management, toilet use and handwashing with soap among mothers and their young children.
+An inclusive focus on WASH in health care facilities is a unique opportunity to encourage safe water management, toilet use, and handwashing with soap among mothers and their young children.

-UNICEF supports the capacity building of state, district and block-level stakeholders to share knowledge and information on the need to focus on WASH in healthcare facilities.
-This includes guidance on how to conduct a needs assessment followed by the development of facility improvement plans and supportive supervision of programme implementation.
-Our efforts are also directed towards supporting the improvement of WASH infrastructure and practices in health care facilities in state training institutions.
+UNICEF supports the capacity building of the state, district, and block-level stakeholders to share knowledge and information on the need to focus on WASH in healthcare facilities.
+This includes guidance on how to conduct a needs assessment of WASH in HCF infrastructure, biomedical waste management, handwashing, and gCOVID-19 protocols.